neo-ngd/NEO-Tutorial/en/9-smartContract/Smart_Contract_basics.md

 ## Your first NEO contract

-After analysing the basic hellp world contract, let us move to your first real-world smart contract.
+After analysing the basic hello world contract, let us move to your first real-world smart contract.
 Here we provide a very simple DNS system which was written in C#.
 The main function of the DNS is store the domain for users.
 It contains all the points above except the events.
 We can investigate this smart contract to learn how to make a basic smart contract.
 The source code is here:

 ```csharp
 using Neo.SmartContract.Framework;